justinvforvendetta/rust-bitcoincore-rpc/json/README.md

-bitcoincore-rpc-json
+vergecore-rpc-json
 ====================

-A collection of JSON-enabled data types used in the `bitcoincore-rpc` crate.
+A collection of JSON-enabled data types used in the `vergecore-rpc` crate.

 # License